 - 3D transforms

-- global swatches
+- Global swatches

-These are the Ecommerce Plans options:
+These are the E-commerce Plan options:

-And these are the Team Plans options:
+And these are the options for Freelancers & Agencies:

 The cheapest plan is called Basic, with an annual fee of $12/month or a monthly fee of $15/month.
 The most expensive is the Advanced plan: $212/month (one year prepaid), or $235/month (monthly payments).